Hoe kunnen we helpen?

 Biological activity

-For putisolvins produced by P. putida strain PCL1445, no antibacterial effects were observed against Pseudomonas fluorescens and Pseudomonas aeruginosa (Kuiper et al., 2004).
+For putisolvins produced by P. putida PCL1445, no antibacterial effects were observed against Pseudomonas fluorescens and Pseudomonas aeruginosa.
+(Kuiper et al., 2004)

 Putisolvins produced by P. putida inhibited biofilm formation by P. aeruginosa PA14 and P. fluorescens WCS365 (Kuiper et al., 2004).